Crop Insurance Australia

 Can I insure individual paddocks rather than my whole program?

 Yes.
 Most crop insurers allow you to insure individual paddocks or selected blocks rather than your entire cropping program.
-This can be a cost-effective approach if certain paddocks are in higher risk areas (such as hail corridors or frost hollows) while others have lower exposure.
+This can be a cost-effective approach if certain paddocks are in higher risk areas (such as hail corridors) while others have lower exposure.

 Does crop insurance cover stored grain?